Grand Turk Cruise Port: 6 Unmissable Experiences + Port Info

 2. Grand Turk Lighthouse

 Also known as Cockburn Town Lighthouse, the Grand Turk Lighthouse is a must for history enthusiasts and adventure seekers.
-The drive to the lighthouse itself is an exciting journey through the island’s streets, and the views from the cliffs around the lighthouse provide a unique perspective of Grand Turk’s beauty.
+The drive to the lighthouse lasts 20 minutes each way and the views from the cliffs around the lighthouse are breathtaking.

 The lighthouse itself stands tall as a symbol of the island’s rich history and maritime heritage.
 It was built in 1852 as an aid in navigation for shipping ships.
 The lighthouse is not operational today, but the grounds are open to tourists.